A Guide to Sole Trader Accounting

 Excel Spreadsheet

 Excel spreadsheets are an alternative to ledger books and can be used to organise your financial records.
 They offer the benefit of summarising transactions into a clear, concise overview.
-Many sole traders like using Excel as they are already familiar with it and can design spreadsheets around business needs.
+Many sole traders like using Excel because they are already familiar with it and can design spreadsheets tailored to their business needs.

 Excel Bookkeeping Templates